thoughtworks-jumpstart/jumpstart/javascript/what-is-es6.md

 Are you confused by the terms like "ES6", "ECMAScript 2015"?
 Are they the same thing as "Javascript"?
 Read on [article](https://medium.freecodecamp.org/whats-the-difference-between-javascript-and-ecmascript-cba48c73a2b5) to find more details.

-In this section, we are going to cover the following ES6 features:
+Some of the features introduced in ES6 include:

 * let and const
 * new methods on String